LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/mtp.md

 ## Connecting the Meta Quest 3

-I dont think I need to explain how to plug in a USB cable, if you are having any problems make sure your cable is a data cable and not just a charging cable.
+I don't think I need to explain how to plug in a USB cable, if you are having any problems make sure your cable is a data cable and not just a charging cable.
 If possible use the cable that came with the device.

 Once the Meta Quest 3 is connected to your computer you will get a notification on the device asking you to allow access to the device, you will need to allow this for the computer to access the device.
 Just simply click on the notification and this will allow the computer to access the device.